Here are 2018’s Most Reliable Car Brands

 This list of the most dependable cars may influence your car purchase decision this year.

 Now is the perfect time to buy a new car.
-Aside from the competitive pricing of most vehicle models, the aggressive competition among brands, and reasonable interest rates driving prices down, you’ll be pleased to learn that the dependability of cars in the U.S. auto industry, in general, has significantly improved.
+Aside from the competitive pricing of most vehicle models, the aggressive competition among brands combined with reasonable interest rates is driving prices down, you’ll be pleased to learn that the dependability of cars in the U.S. auto industry, in general, has significantly improved.

-According to the company, vehicle dependability impressively improved by 9% from 2015 to 2017.
+According to this company, vehicle dependability impressively improved by 9% from 2015 to 2017.
 This is the first time this score rose to this level since 2013.

 “Now is the best time to find and acquire reliable vehicles in the market.”

 Here is a list of 15 of the most reliable or dependable car brands for the reporting year 2018: